emu-wg/teap-errata/Section-3-3-1.md

    using user credentials.

    EAP method messages are carried within EAP-Payload TLVs defined in Section 4.2.10.
-If more than one method is going to be executed in the tunnel, then upon method completion, the server MUST send an Intermediate-Result TLV indicating the result.
+Upon method completion, the server MUST send an Intermediate-Result TLV indicating the result.
 The peer MUST respond to the Intermediate-Result TLV indicating its result.
 If the result indicates success, the Intermediate-Result TLV MUST be accompanied by